franklinr/watchx/README.md

 `#define USEEEPROM`
 It is normally commented out and so the program uses variables in ram to store the sensor readings.
 But sometimes you want to store data permanently, even if the battery dies.
 Then uncomment this line and the program will save the readings in the EEPROM, which is like a harddrive.
 I used this to record the voltage of the battery when it died.
 When you unplug the USB, the led will turn on and the system will record the time, so you can see how long the system has been disconnected from USB.
 When you plug the USB back in after it dies, you should get the graph for the system right up until it died.
 I got a voltage of 3.22 and that is slightly lower than the other values that I have seen (maybe because serial and the screen were off when it died).
 There is a limit to the number of times you can save things in your EEPROM, so you don't want to leave the EEPROM version on with a high record rate.

-You will need the PinChangeInterrupt Library https://github.com/NicoHood/PinChangeInterrupt
+You will need to download the PinChangeInterrupt Library and put it in your arduino libraries folder. https://github.com/NicoHood/PinChangeInterrupt